 Many major pharmaceutical companies hold scheduled team realignments in regular increments every year to ensure that they can maximize productivity and efficacy and to design a more effective team environment for their overall company goals.

 In fact, a prime example of team realignment, incoming CEO of Glaxo, Emma Walmsley, completely reorganized the entire R&D department and shut down many projects to shift the company’s drug development focus.

 While this is an extreme example of organizational realignments, it is not the only one.
 Many big names in the industry are considering or already undergoing similar processes to get their heads on straight, so to speak.

-To further drive this point home, the FDA implemented their own alignment processes for the 2016 fiscal year to ensure higher quality pharmaceuticals.
+To further drive this point home, the FDA implemented its own alignment processes for the 2016 fiscal year to ensure higher quality pharmaceuticals.